-The Dead Zone is a 1979 Stephen King novel.A high school teacher named Johnny Smith is left in a coma for four and a half years following a car accident — only to discover when he wakes up that, while he has suffered slight brain damage, he has also activated a "dead zone" in his brain, giving him Psychic Powers.
+The Dead Zone is a 1979 Stephen King novel.A high school teacher named Johnny Smith is left in a coma for four and a half years following a car accident — only to discover when he wakes up that, while he has suffered slight brain damage, he has also activated a "dead zone" in his brain, giving him a form of psychometry.
 Now, whenever he touches something or someone, Johnny may have a psychic vision of the past, present or a possible future.
 As he comes to terms with all that has happened in the missing five years of his life and the notoriety he gains with his abilities, he finds himself trying to stop the election of Greg Stillson, an up-and-coming politician whom Johnny foresees will cause a nuclear apocalypse.The story has been adapted twice into visual media.
 The 1983 film stars Christopher Walken as Johnny and was directed by David Cronenberg.
 In 2002, a television series based loosely on the novel aired on the USA Network, starring Anthony Michael Hall as Smith.Not to be confused with the Dragon Ball Z movie Dead Zone.

 The Dead Zone provides examples of the following tropes:

 - 90% of Your Brain : The accident left Johnny with a "dead zone" in the brain, related to names of places and certain objects which he cannot evoke anymore, and an inactive part of the brain was activated to take its place; this part is responsible for his visions.

 - Adult Fear: One of the murder victims is 9 years old.
 The police chief's daughter knew her and came very close to being a victim herself, except she was walking with a friend that day.
 The horror of this is not overlooked in story.